enonic/lib-react4xp/README.md

 Just like in a vanilla React setup, you could just make a regular HTML document that refers by URL to the component and its dependencies, and let XP serve these as simple static assets, as long as they've been compiled previously.

 However, React4xp aims to make this easier in use, and deliver some performance gain while we're at it.

-#### JsxPath
-_The one important concept to note here is **the jsxPath**, which is React4xp's internal name for each React entry component_.
-This name is derived at build time from the path of the transpiled react component, relative to a particular target folder in the JAR artifact of your app - but make no mistake, `jsxPath` is a _name string_, not a path that can be used relatively!
-This is described better below, but in short:

-- If a JSX source file is inside an XP component folder, the jsxPath will be _the XP-relative path to the source file, without the file extension_ - the same way as you would import it elsewhere in XP.
-When you have the jsxPath, you can use the component from anywhere in React4xp - including a standalone HTML file.
-    - For example, `example.jsx` from the first example, is in `<projectFolder>/src/main/resources/site/parts/example/example.jsx` and will get the jsxPath `site/parts/example/example`.
-- If a JSX file is independent from XP components too, it should be put below a special source folder in order to work: `<projectFolder>/src/main/react4xp/_components`.
-The jsxPath will then be the path-and-name of the source file relative to that folder (still without file extension) (the path to this magic folder can be adjusted with the React4xp config file)
-    - So `SimpleGreeter` in the example below is the jsxPath of an independent React component built from `<projectFolder>/src/main/react4xp/_components/SimpleGreeter.jsx` (but we could just as well have used the `site/parts/example/example` jsxPath).

-And so on.

-#### Okay, get to the example already:
+In this approach (and the next), the browser uses [the jsxPath references](#jsxpath-how-to-refer-to-a-react4xp-component) and lets the client use React4xp's handy services.

 The `react4xp` service at the URL `<domain>/_/service/<xp.parent.app.name>/react4xp` serves runnable assets to the browser - both the component itself and its dependencies.
 So the runnable code for e.g. the `SimpleGreeter` component is available at: `<domain>/_/service/<xp.parent.app.name>/react4xp/SimpleGreeter`.
-We can also use a single controller function from this library, `dependencies.getAllUrls(jsxPath)`, to check if the component has any dependencies, and get an array of service urls for those, if there are any (`.getAllUrls` also accepts an array of jsxPaths, which will automatically prevent duplicate downloads of shared dependencies).
+We can also use a single controller function from this library, `dependencies.getAllUrls(jsxPath)`, to check if the component has any dependencies, and get an array of service urls for those, if there are any (`.getAllUrls` accepts a single jsxPath  string or an array.
+Either way, it will automatically prevent duplicate downloads of shared dependencies).

 That's all the client needs.
-In this case, we use thymeleaf to insert the URLs into an HTML document from a standalone XP controller:
+In this case, we use thymeleaf to insert the URLs into an HTML document from a standalone XP controller.

+Actually, let's render _two_ different components into the page - in addition to SimpleGreeter, we'll also use `example.jsx` from the previous example, now with its jsxPath, `"site/parts/example/example"`:

 ```jsx harmony
 // The controller, main.es6: